BooneHub/fusioninventory/README.md

 ## Overview

-This puppet module installs and configures fusion inventory agent in RHEL and Debian
+This puppet module installs and configures fusion inventory agent in Debian and Windows

 ## Module Description